bevyengine/rfcs/implementation_details.md

 TODO

 - Store/serialize networked data without struct padding so we're not wasting bandwidth.
-- Support components and resources that allocate on the heap (DSTs).
-Won't be possible at first but the solution most likely will be backing this resource with its own memory arena (something like `bumpalo` but smarter).
-That will be important for deterministic desync detection as well.
+- Components and resources that allocate on the heap (backed by the arena) may have some issues with the interest management send strategy.
+First, finding all of an entity's heap allocations is its own problem.
+Then, writing partial heap information could invalidate existing data on the client.

 ### Input Determinism